KeiraJames/SwiftSocial/README.md

 2️⃣ Open in Xcode

-SwiftSocial.xcodeproj
+Open SwiftSocial.xcodeproj

-3️⃣ Add your images
+3️⃣ Add Images

-Place these in the root of the project (test/):
+Place the following in your project root:

 img1.jpg
 img2.jpg